Mao Anying: Korean War and death

-Peng witnessed the explosion nearby and, realizing Mao was in danger, tried to run towards him but was physically restrained by his guards.
+According to one account Peng witnessed the explosion and, realizing Mao was in danger, tried to run towards him but was physically restrained by his guards.
 Peng screamed, "if you don't let go, I'll kill you!" to which the guard responded, "if you kill me, I still won't let go".
 Mao's body was reportedly burnt beyond recognition and was identifiable only by a Soviet watch given to him by Joseph Stalin.
-Peng immediately reported Mao's death to the Central Military Commission, but Zhou Enlai, Liu Shaoqi, and Yang Shangkun ordered the CMC and Politburo not to inform Mao Zedong.
-Only in January 1951, when Mao Zedong asked his personal secretary Ye Zilong to have Mao transferred back to China, Ye informed him of the news.
-Mao was buried in Pyongyang, in the Cemetery for the Heroes of the Chinese People's Volunteer Army.
+Peng immediately reported Mao's death to the Central Military Commission, but Mao Zedong's personal secretary Ye Zilong hid Peng's telegrams until after a few days Zhou Enlai told him "Don't hide it.
+There's no way to hide it forever.
+Tell the Chairman."
+Others have claimed that Mao Zedong was only informed of his son's death in January 1951 when Peng Dehuai returned to Beijing.
+Mao's wife Liu Siqi, who was studying in Beijing, was not informed of her husband's death for three years because Mao Zedong feared she would be too distraught.